occivink/mpv-scripts/README.md

 The first command takes four arguments:
 `$container` (string): the output container, so webm/mkv/mp4/...
 `$only_active_tracks` (true/false): if true, only encode the currently active tracks.
 For example, mute the player / hide the subtitles if you don't want audio/subs to be part of the extract.
-`$preserve_filters` (true/false): whether to preserve some of the currently applied filters (crop, rotate, flip and mirror) into the extract.
+`$preserve_filters` (true/false): whether to preserve some of the filters (crop, rotate, flip and mirror) from the current filter chain into the extract.
 This is pretty useful combined with crop.lua.
-Note that you can not copy streams with the filters.
+Note that you cannot copy video streams and apply filters at the same time.
-`$codec` (string): additional parameters, anything supported by ffmpeg goes
+`$codec` (string): additional parameters, anything supported by ffmpeg goes.

 ## Examples: